 The County Administrative Board has regional responsibility for the development of the fishing industry.
 It includes everything from ensuring that the fishing policy is implemented in the county to taking initiatives for developing industry and informing the government with regard to industry issues and opportunities in the county.
 The fishing industry consists of commercial fishing and the processing industry, aquaculture and fishing tourism.

-The County Administrative Board issues its opinion, when the Swedish Board of Fisheries grants commercial fishing licenses and permits for various types of fish.
-Fishing on public waters, in the sea and the five large lakes, Vänern, Vättern, Mälaren, Hjälmaren and Storsjön, requires commercial fishing licenses and permits for permanent gear.
-We provide EU support for, inter alia, investment in commercial fishing, aquaculture, the processing industry, training, development projects etc. We must also ensure that the regulation of fishing activities pay heed to regional interests, and that we work for a flourishing commercial fishing industry, which can supply good quality fish to consumers.
+The County Administrative Board manifests itself when the Marine and Water Authority examine fishing licenses and permits for various types of fish.
+For fishing in public waters in the sea and the five big lakes Vänern, Vättern, Mälaren, Hjälmaren and Storsjön, a fishing license and permit for fixed gear are required.
+The County Administrative Board examines licenses for fixed gear.
+We deal with EU support for investment in commercial fishing, aquaculture, the processing industry as well as in ports with commercial fishing.
+We also ensure that fishing regulations take regional interests into account, and we work towards vibrant commercial fishing that can supply consumers with good quality fish.